AMD-OSX/AMD_Vanilla/README.md

   So for example a 6 Core 5600X Replace value would result in these replace values, `B8 06 0000 0000`/`BA 06 0000 0000`/`BA 06 0000 0090`

+---

+Note: MacOS Monterey installation requires `Misc -> Security -> SecureBootModel` to be disabled in the config.<br />Also TPM nneds to be disabled in the BIOS.
+Both can be enabled after install.

 ___